pyepics/pyepics/doc/installation.rst

      ~> python simulator.py

-Again, these do not have to be run on the same machine as your tests, but the PVs here will need to be discoverable
+Again, these do not have to be run on the same machine as your tests, but the PVs here will need to be discoverable by all the processes involved.

 Now, you are ready to run the tests in the `tests` folder.
 In many scenarios for Python libraries, one would be able to run all the tests, and